hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 We recommend all users update.
 We sincerely apologize.
 This update fixes an issue where file import was unavailable in iPad Workspace mode, and resolves a problem where tab titles were too long.

+## Version 6.2.9 Features
+### All New Desgin.
+- A redesigned home experience for iPhone and iPad, with a cleaner layout, a new starfield background, and refreshed app and Dynamic Island icons.
+- Improved BINTABLE support — FITS files with BINTABLE data can now be opened directly.
+- Enhanced Dark Mode with better contrast, improved readability, and fixes for transparency issues

 ## Acknowledgements
 Project: LAMOST，China